Japan attack on wireless 'oligopoly' awkward for SoftBank's U.S. plans

-The feisty entrepreneur is lobbying skeptical Washington officials to let him buy a second U.S. mobile operator, saying he would help to break up a cozy U.S. wireless oligopoly.
+The feisty entrepreneur is lobbying sceptical Washington officials to let him buy a second U.S. mobile operator, saying he would help to break up a cozy U.S. wireless oligopoly.

 Son says he is an outsider who stirred up a price battle that benefited consumers after he took over Vodafone’s failing Japanese operation eight years ago.

-So it must be galling to hear regulators in Tokyo chide his SoftBank Corp (9984.T), along with NTT DoCoMo (9437.T), Japan’s mobile industry leader, and No.2 KDDI Corp (9433.T), for lack of competition in the domestic smartphone market.
+So it must be galling to hear regulators in Tokyo chide his SoftBank Corp, along with NTT DoCoMo, Japan’s mobile industry leader, and No.2 KDDI Corp, for lack of competition in the domestic smartphone market.

 “You could say the mobile market is an oligopoly of the three big companies,” Communications Minister Yoshitaka Shindo said at a regular news conference this month.